 Amels celebrated its centennial in 2018, but the superyacht builder has modern facilities and one of the industry’s smartest business plans.
-It was acquired by the Damen Group in 1981, which gave it the financial resources and vision to become one of the most respected custom yacht builders.
+It was acquired by the Damen Group in 1991, which gave it the financial resources and vision to become one of the most respected custom yacht builders.
 Ten years ago, it launched a Limited Editions range.
 Built on proven hull platforms from 180 to 272 feet, owners have a choice of customizing both the interior and exteriors.
-Twenty yachts have been delivered since, proving that the disruptive concept has a place in yacht-building.
+Close to 40 yachts have been delivered since, proving that the disruptive concept has a place in yacht-building.

 The Amels’ yard in Vlissingen has two climate-controlled bays, one 475 feet and the other 670 feet, for multiple new builds or refits.
 Its second yard in Vlissingen East has a climate-controlled bay, measuring 705 feet.